Harry Matthias

 Harrison Patterson Ashcroft Matthias (born 25 June 2003) is an Australian cricketer.
 He plays for the South Australia cricket team as a wicketkeeper.

 Matthias studied at Prince Alfred College.
 He made his debut for Sturt at the age of 15.
 Matthias made his first-class debut against Victoria in February 2023, replacing Harry Nielsen who was ill.
 He was selected in the Cricket Australia XI to play the West Indies in January 2024.

+At the end of the 2025-26 season, Matthias was delisted by South Australia, having not been offered a full contract and having become too old to retain a rookie contract.